zilkey/auto_tagger/README.md

  * Chad Wooley for his feature ideas
  * Tim Holahan for his QA
  * Pat Nakajima for making auto_tagger a better ruby citizen
+ * Josh Susser for recommending the date format changes

 ## Links